 "How it works" preview

 Access expanded to SELECT and PARTNER tiers across web, iOS, and Android.
-We monitored engagement and refined onboarding where confusion surfaced.
+Engagement was monitored, and onboarding refined where confusion surfaced.

-Artists see smart suggestions based on their upcoming releases, audience data, and real questions sourced from our Music Team.
+Artists see smart suggestions based on their upcoming releases, audience data, and real questions sourced from the UnitedMasters Music Team.

-Once usage patterns confirmed value, we introduced pay as you go credit bundles.
+Once usage patterns confirmed value, pay as you go credit bundles were introduced.
 This helped manage costs without blocking early trust.

 Purchasing credit bundles